-What Is The History Of Marigold Flowers
+The History Of Marigold Flowers

 Burpee has always been in the forefront of marigold breeding, improving plant heat and drought resistance as well as developing new colors and forms.
 In 1939, Burpee introduced the first hybrid marigold, followed within a few years by a maroon-streaked, yellow French marigold.
 As part of its longtime search for a true white marigold, Burpee launched a national contest in 1954.
 The $10,000 prize for the seed of a truly white marigold was finally awarded to an Iowa gardener in 1975.
 David Burpee, son of the company founder, W. Atlee, launched an energetic campaign to have the marigold designated as the national flower.
 In the end, rose enthusiasts carried the day.
 Nevertheless, Burpee's marigolds continue to be hugely popular in American yards and gardens.